ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

     66b4f2c4f2 2020-04-21 Peter van der Perk - [Backport] Added S32K1XX progmem driver to use the FlexNVM memory 1b3fc1c668 2020-04-10 Peter van der Perk - Added net_trylock so we can call can_input while being in a interrupt handler
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+1st commit: nonvalatile FlexNVM memory can be used directly via progmem interface, not sure whether this classifies as an antipattern.
+2nd commit: small update to to allow calling can_input while being in an interrupt handler, no deadlock present.

 ## Commit #733
 ### Hash